Saqibur/Batch-Rename-V2/README.md

     $ dist/batch-rename-v2
 ```

 ## Doing
+- Add cover image from MAL.
+- Browse only-mode.
+- Option to create a new folder and files instead of renaming.

+## TODO
 - Create persistent CLI.
-- Browse only-mode.
 - The so-called function approach has a problem i need to fix.
 Right now, it needs to get evaluated every time.
 I don't want that.

-## TODO
 - Integrate wikipedia search.
 Not really important because the results from MAL are promising.
 - Write updates scripts for full reseed and reindex of anime episode database.
 - Start GUI work.